imodeljs/simple-viewer-app/README.md

 # Simple Viewer App

+> NOTE: This repository has been archived and all future updates will be made in the [iModel.js Samples](https://github.com/imodeljs/imodeljs-samples) repository.

 Copyright © 2019 Bentley Systems, Incorporated.
 All rights reserved.

 An iModel.js sample application that demonstrates opening an iModel and viewing its data.
 The data is presented using the following components: